indonesia visa for hong kong citzens

 Understanding visa limitations is essential to avoid overstaying, which can result in fines or deportation.

-The e-VOA B1 is valid for 90 days from the date of issue and permits a stay for 30 days, with a one-time extension of an additional 30 days available online or at an Indonesian immigration office.
+As an example, the e-VOA B1 is valid for 90 days from the date of issue and permits a stay for 30 days, with a one-time extension of an additional 30 days available online or at an Indonesian immigration office.

 Indonesian Entry Requirements